 Art is in a converted and spacious stable block.
 There is lots of room everywhere, with science labs, language classrooms, and a very light and bright kitchen called the Food Room.
 On the day of my visit, one class had already made Thai green curry and rock cakes before 11 o’clock.
 I did wonder about the curry, but I was told that it would be safely stored in Tupperwares in the fridge ready for the girls to collect and take home.
 All of the girls taking GCSE Home Economics do Level 2 food hygiene and safety certificate – handy when looking for holiday jobs.

-What else?
-An outdoor classroom designed for teaching science, will be up and running from Summer 2018.
-An additional studio is being built for art, design and technology, alongside 4 new Prep School classrooms.
 There has been a major ICT overhaul (always a challenge with old buildings) and now fibre optics whizz around the entire school and everyone is using Google Classroom and Chrome Books.
 The girls were asked what they wanted when it came to ICT and they were adamant that they didn’t want to be too obsessed with screens.
 Wise women.